wegamekinglc/Derivatives-Algorithms-Lib/README.md

 ## Introduction

-This is a project inspired by following books:
+This is a project inspired by following books & codes repositories:

 * [*Derivatives Algorithms:  Volume 1: Bones* by Tom Hyer](https://github.com/TomHyer/DA_Bones_Mirror)